Explainer: Protests during COVID-19

-The Charter also allows for human rights to be limited, including protest rights, if the limitations are necessary, justified and proportionate (section 7(2) of the Charter).
+The Charter also allows for human rights, including protest rights, to be limited if the limitations are necessary, justified and proportionate (section 7(2) of the Charter).

 How does the state of emergency affect protest rights?

-Once a state of emergency is declared, the Chief Health Officer (CHO) has emergency powers under section 199(2) of the Public Health and Wellbeing Act 2008 to issue orders preventing a serious risk to public health.
+powers under section 199(2) of the Public Health and Wellbeing Act 2008 to issue orders preventing a serious risk to public health.
 Victoria’s Health Minister first declared a state of emergency to combat COVID-19 on 16 March 2020, and Victoria has been subject to a state of emergency ever since.

 Any protest activity should comply with the public health directions in place at any given time.

-For example, from time to time the CHO and his delegates have used their emergency powers to issue public health directions which limit the reasons people can leave home, the distance from home they can travel, the places in which masks are required to be worn and the number of people who can gather publicly.
+For example, from time to time the CHO and his delegates have used their emergency powers to issue public health directions that limit the reasons people can leave home, the distance from home they can travel, the places in which masks are required to be worn and the number of people who can gather publicly.

 Can the Chief Health Officer prevent people from protesting?

 The current stay at home directions significantly restrict people from gathering publicly, limiting rights to movement, peaceful assembly and association.
 Whilst the directions do not expressly make it unlawful to protest, it is unlawful to gather publicly under the current directions unless an exception applies or the gathering falls within the permitted activities in the Restricted Activity Directions.

 The CHO is empowered to issue these directions but, as a public authority under the Charter, the CHO must also act consistently with the human rights in the Charter.
 This means that any restrictions on human rights in the CHO’s directions need to be justified, proportionate, necessary and timebound.